-1.7 Green Infrastructure
+1.6 Green Infrastructure

 Green Infrastructure can be defined as a strategic network of green spaces and the links between them.
-It is a network of multi-functional greenspace, both new and existing, both rural and urban, which supports the natural and ecological processes and is integral to the health and quality of life of sustainable communities.
-It is the network of green spaces and natural elements that intersperse and connect our cities, towns and villages - the open spaces, waterways, gardens, woodlands, green corridors, wildlife habitats, street trees, natural heritage and open countryside.
+It is a network of multi-functional greenspace both new and existing, both rural and urban, which supports the natural and ecological processes and is integral to the health and quality of life of sustainable communities.
+It is the network of green spaces and natural elements that intersperse and connect our cities, towns and villages - the open spaces, the blue spaces such as waterways, towing paths and their environs, gardens, woodlands, green corridors, wildlife habitats, street trees, natural heritage and open countryside.